mojomojo1/bootkon/docs/labs/4_ml.md

 The pipeline run will take around 10 minutes to complete.
 While waiting, please read the introduction to [Vertex AI Pipelines](https://cloud.google.com/vertex-ai/docs/pipelines/introduction).

+### Custom Training Job

-Let's inspect it in the Cloud Console once it has completed:
+The pipeline creates a custom training job -- let's inspect it in the Cloud Console once it has completed:

 1. Open [Vertex AI Console](https://console.cloud.google.com/vertex-ai)
 2. Click <walkthrough-spotlight-pointer locator="css(a[id$=cfctest-section-nav-item-ai-platform-training])">Training</walkthrough-spotlight-pointer> in the navigation menu
 3. Click <walkthrough-spotlight-pointer locator="semantic({tab 'Custom jobs'})">Custom jobs</walkthrough-spotlight-pointer>
 4. Click <walkthrough-spotlight-pointer locator="semantic({link 'bootkon-training-job'})">bootkon-training-job</walkthrough-spotlight-pointer>

-Here you can see the training jobs you started through Vertex AI Pipelines.
 Note the container image it uses and the arguments that are passed to the container (dataset in BigQuery and project id).

-Next, have a look at the model registry.
+### Model Registry

+Once the training job has finished, the resulting model is uploaded to the model registry.
+Let's have a look:

 1. Click <walkthrough-spotlight-pointer locator="css(a[id$=cfctest-section-nav-item-ai-platform-models])">Model Registry</walkthrough-spotlight-pointer> in the nevigation menu
 2. Click <walkthrough-spotlight-pointer locator="semantic({link 'bootkon-model'})">bootkon-model</walkthrough-spotlight-pointer>